smart-data-models/dataModel.Energy/InverterDevice/doc/spec_DE.md

       x-ngsi:
         type: Property
     inverterStatus:
-      description: 'Status of the inverter.
-A combination of values.'
+      description: Status of the inverter.
+A combination of values
       items:
         enum:
           - 00-OnSector